netzzz/playwright-login-page-pom/README.md

 For other ways to run tests you can check Playwright Documentation - https://playwright.dev/docs/running-tests

 ### Test Logs
-* After each run, Test Log is stored in a timestamped .log file within the 'logs' directory
+After each run, Test Log is stored in a timestamped .log file within the 'logs' directory

+### Unit Tests
+Unit tests have been implemented for the Encrypt and Decrypt functions.
+Run them using 'npm test'.